swayanshu/Quantum-Computing/README.md

        a speed-up over various classical algorithms.
      → Quantum interference, a byproduct of superposition, is what allows us to bias the measurement of a qubit toward a desired state or set of states

+## Google Quantum Computers

+# What is Supremacy?
+In quantum computing, quantum supremacy is the potential ability of devices to solve problems that classical computers practically cannot.

+# Google’s process for demonstrating quantum supremacy